 Eric J. Fritsch, Graduate Adviser

 Applied research projects and program evaluation studies are conducted by the Department of Criminal Justice.
-The department's current research programs and interests focus on the evaluation of gang intervention units, the development of information systems in criminal justice agencies, the impact of international and domestic terrorism in the United States, the evaluation of local community policing programs, the impact of juvenile crime and laws on the criminal justice system, the investigation of patterns in juvenile homicide victimization, capital punishment, aspects of criminal victimization and the effects of substance abuse on crime.
+The department's current research programs and interests focus on the evaluation of gang intervention units, the development of information systems in criminal justice agencies, the impact of international and domestic terrorism in the United States, the evaluation of local community policing programs, the impact of juvenile crime and laws on the criminal justice system, the investigation of patterns in juvenile homicide victimization, aspects of criminal victimization and the effects of substance abuse on crime.

 The Department of Criminal Justice offers a graduate program leading to the following degree:

 The primary objective of the degree program is to provide students with a master's level understanding of the nature and scope of the problems posed by crime, and the operation and administration of the agencies charged with addressing this social problem.
 The central goal of the Master of Science with a major in criminal justice is to improve the ability of its graduates to undertake informed and thoughtful action as direct workers, administrators, or researchers in the justice system.
 The program prepares students for entry-level positions in the justice system for students beginning their professional careers and job advancement for students already employed in the justice system.
 The program also prepares students who are interested in pursuing a PhD upon completion of the master's degree.
 The master's degree in criminal justice allows each student to take a number of electives, thus permitting students to tailor their degrees to their professional and personal needs.
 The faculty in the Department of Criminal Justice come from a diverse range of educational and professional backgrounds including criminal justice, law, sociology, political science, social work and urban studies.